Search for:

 Browsing

-Hung Tran is the practice group leader of the Intellectual Property (IP) and Technology Practice Groups of Vietnam offices.
-For years, he has been constantly ranked as a leading IP lawyer by numerous researchers such as Chambers Global and Chambers Asia.
+Hung Tran is the managing partner of BMVN International LLC (strategic alliance of Baker McKenzie Vietnam) and the chair of the Commercial, Data, IPTech and Trade Practice of Baker McKenzie Asia Pacific offices.
+For years, he has been constantly ranked as a leading IP, TMT, and Data Protection lawyer by numerous researchers such as Chambers Global, Chambers Asia, Legal 500 Asia Pacific.

 He regularly writes articles concerning pressing legal issues in both English and Vietnamese, and his works have been published regularly in various reputable publications.
 He has assisted the government in reviewing and revising the IP Law, the IP provisions under the country’s criminal code, the draft e-Transaction Law, and the first draft Personal Data Protection Decree, etc.